MeshanKhosla/brewmatch/README.md

 # BrewMatch

-Project for CS160 - User Interfaces
+Project for CS160 - User Interfaces.
+Brewmatch is a webapp that lets you make a drink profile and get reccomendations for drinks at nearby cafes.

 Winner of "Best Class Project - Most Polished"

 <img src="https://github.com/MeshanKhosla/brewmatch/assets/24885081/1a87131c-3b60-4a87-8de8-16e716a4a545" width="250" alt="Award Picture" />

+## Video Demo
+TODO

 ## Local Development
 1. Clone this repo